DONATE SADAQA

 We have worked in Sudan for 40 years, and will remain by the sides of families caught up in this horrific violence.

-Thank you for your ongoing support of our lifesaving work in the country.
+Thank you for your ongoing support of our efforts in the country.

 © Copyrights 2025 Islamic Relief SA.
 All rights reserved Charity Registration Number - 043-357-NPO